 Disease – On the other hand, sometimes it is a bad sign if your maple tree is dripping sap.
 If the sap comes from a long split in the trunk and kills the tree trunk wherever it touches the bark, your tree may have a potentially lethal disease called bacterial wetwood or slime flux.
 All you can do is insert a copper tube in the trunk to allow the sap to get to the ground without touching the bark.

-And if your tree is a silver maple, the prognosis could be just as bad.
+If your tree is a silver maple, the prognosis could be just as bad.
 If the tree has cankers oozing sap and the sap leaking from the maple trees is dark brown or black, your tree may have bleeding canker disease.
 If you catch the disease early, you can save the tree by removing cankers and treating the trunk surface with an appropriate disinfectant.